cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ## Appendix B

-Results of respondents to the 20 questions in the questionnaire.
+The breakdown of responses to the 20 questions in the questionnaire.

 ![Survey results](survey/Results.png)